A solar-powered future

 Greenline has been at the forefront of solar power for more than a decade.
 In 2009, the company launched its hybrid system on board the Greenline 33, making waves in the industry as the first production boat available with this technology.
 Following constant technological developments and research, Greenline remains the pioneer for solar-power boating.

 While technological advancements may be all well and good, though, what really counts is how this works out on the water.
 The Greenline range is the one and only fleet available in hybrid, electric or diesel drive.
 Every Greenline has solar panels and AC power onboard at all times as standard with the upgrade of additional solar panels on the T-top available on the new Greenline 45 Fly and the Greenline 48 Fly.
-Hard top and Coupe versions of the new NEO and 48 Coupe are continuing to provide ultimate performance, providing more than 1.2kWp (NEO) and 2.4 kWp (48 Coupe) of solar power for its owners.
+The 48 Coupe is continuing to provide ultimate performance, providing more than 2.4 kWp of solar power for its owners.

 In real terms, this means that owners can live in comfort on board, using all those handy appliances, while cruising or at anchor without powering up the generator or needing to connect to shorepower.
 With no noise, vibration or emissions, you can also cruise or swing off the hook without disturbing your neighbours.
 Then there are the cost benefits – less work on the diesel engine means lower maintenance costs and by harnessing the free power of the sun owners can benefit from lower running costs as the cost of electric boating has been proven to be 10 times lower than burning diesel fuel.